 Pablo graduated from Oxford Brookes University in 2016 with a Master’s in City and Regional Planning, specialising in urban design.
 To enable the publication of outstanding research in urban design at Masters level, Pablo proposed and initiated a dissertation and project research section in the Urban Design Journal.
 Pablo also has experience assisting the delivery of regeneration projects with Fareham Borough Council and has worked with his hometown community to help develop their neighbourhood plan.

 Since moving to Bristol in the summer of 2017 he developed a particular interest in self-build, co-housing and sustainable design, having become disillusioned with traditional housing provision in the UK.
 Growing up in generation rent, he wants to create sustainable and affordable housing opportunities, and raise living standards and expectations.
 Pablo believes Bright Green Futures’ eco self-build communities can set a leading example and pave the way for future housing developments to follow in their footsteps.

 Dr Larch Maxey

-Larch is also a director of Bright Green Futures.
-Larch has unrivaled practical experience combined with academic expertise of building and living in sustainable communities.
-He has leading edge expertise in sustainable transport. wellbeing, legal structures, food growing and how peaceful community living can actually work.
+Larch has an unrivalled combination of practical and academic experience of building and living in sustainable communities.
+He has leading edge expertise in sustainable transport, wellbeing, legal structures, food growing and how peaceful community living can really really work for everyone.
 Since 1988 Larch has co-founded over twenty sustainability social enterprises, including the pioneering Lammas Ecovillage whilst teaching, researching and practicing sustainability and writing over 50 academic and popular publications.
 His co-edited books include The Sustainable University (Routledge/Earthscan) and Low Impact Development: The Future in Our Hands which sold out within 8 months and is now available as a free download.